Plant/Equipment Safety Management FAQs

 What safety considerations should be made in regard to driver/operator fatigue?

-Supervisors and Managers should take fatigue management into account when scheduling vehicle operations.
-A decision tree has been added below to assist Supervisors/Managers in fatigue management.
-Refer to the HSW Handbook Chapters Plant/Equipment Safety Management (Appendix G), Hazard Management, for further information.
+Supervisors and managers should take fatigue management into account when scheduling vehicle operations.
+A decision tool is available to assist supervisors/managers determine if a risk assessment is required.
+Refer to the Plant/Equipment Safety Management Procedure (Appendix B), Hazard Management Procedure and the South Australian Government website for further information.

 Other related FAQs: